General Order Virtual Element Approximation for the Smagorinsky turbulence model: VEM approximation

 where we use the classic notation of the multi-index $\bm \alpha \coloneqq (\alpha_1, \alpha_2)$ and we denote with $x_i^{\cell}$ the $i$-th coordinate of the barycenter of $\cell$.
 Vector scaled monomials are defined as $\vmonom_{(\bm \alpha_x, \bm \alpha_y)} \coloneqq (m_{\bm \alpha_x}, m_{\bm \alpha_y}) \in \vPolT$.

-\begin{remark}[Vector monomial decomposition and scaling] Explicit closed forms of the polynomial decomposition can be obtained for vector scale monomials, see \cite{DassiVacca2020} for a complete presentation.
+\begin{remark}[Vector monomial decomposition and scaling] \emergencystretch=3em Explicit closed forms of the polynomial decomposition can be obtained for vector scale monomials, see \cite{DassiVacca2020} for a complete presentation.
 For the sake of completeness, we recall the 2D case: let $\bm \calB \coloneqq (\beta_x, \beta_y)$, be a vector gathering the coefficients $\beta_x, \beta_y$ for each direction, then

 See also \cite{DassiVacca2020} for detailed guidelines on how to build VEM.
-Moreover, a recent review on the proper scaling of normalized monomials and its influence on the conditioning was reported in \cite{Cicuttin2025}. \end{remark}
+Moreover, a recent review on the proper scaling of normalized monomials and its influence on the conditioning was reported in \cite{Cicuttin2025}. \end{remark} \emergencystretch=3em A monomial scalar and vector basis are denoted as $\Mspace\coloneqq\left\lbrace \smonom_{\bm \alpha} : |\bm \alpha|_{\ell^2} \leq k \right\rbrace$ and $\vMspace$, respectively.